MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Yes, there may be some benefit in doing this to learn basic concepts like syntax but I belive there is a better way.

 I'm seeing huge benefits in first explaining and drawing out an approach at the whiteboard.
 I believe this helps form a high level or conceptual view of the work

 <img class="img-responsive" alt="Direct Instruction" src="{{ site.url }}/assets/images/mentoring-software-developers-whiteboard.png">

+Personally, I'm not very skilled at explaining things at a whiteboard yet which is probably why initially I undervalued it and went straight to coding.
+This is now an area I'm looking to personally grow in.

 ## Pair programming is a powerful way to transfer knowlege